 Choosing Inserts

 There are three standard options for binding print work into Screwpost Binders.
 While there is no one best solution, each has advantages and disadvantages.
-The easiest way to decide which inserts are the most appropriate for your presentation is to first rank by importance the following criteria: cost, protection from damage, ease of use, and clarity.
+The easiest way to decide which inserts are the most appropriate for your presentation is to rank by importance the following criteria: cost, protection from damage, ease of use, and clarity.

 Adhesive Hinge Strips